How to Say "The princess must not go to the secret garden at night" in Korean | -(으)면 Grammar

 What does "The princess must not go to the secret garden at night" mean in Korean?

-The Korean sentence "공주는 밤에 비밀의 정원에 가면 안 돼요." translates to "The princess must not go to the secret garden at night." in English. "공주는 밤에 비밀의 정원에 가면 안 돼요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "공주는 밤에 비밀의 정원에 가면 안 돼요." translates to "The princess must not go to the secret garden at night." in English.
+When you say "공주는 밤에 비밀의 정원에 가면 안 돼요.", you are not just translating — you are adopting a Korean mindset.
+The sentence carries the warmth of nature's beauty.

 Pronunciation guide: gongjuneun bame bimilui jeongwone gamyeon an dwaeyo.